 The best open source alternative to Unity is Godot.
 If that doesn't suit you, we've compiled a ranked list of other open source Unity alternatives to help you find a suitable replacement.
-Other interesting open source alternative to Unity is GDevelop.
+Other interesting open source alternatives to Unity are: GDevelop, MonoGame, and s&box.

 Unity alternatives are mainly Game Development Platforms.
 Browse these if you want a narrower list of alternatives or looking for a specific functionality of Unity.